How to file an Idaho annual report

 Consequences of not filing

-The moment your due date passes, your entity loses good standing with the Secretary of State.
+Once your due date passes, your entity may lose good standing with the Secretary of State.
 Banks, licensing boards, and potential partners routinely verify this status, so even a brief lapse can delay loans, permits, or contract signings.

 FAQs about Idaho's annual report